coffee-dan/netflix-clone/README.md

 ## etc.

 ### Recommended VSCode extensions
-- vscode-styled-components : Syntax highlighting for styled-components
+- vscode-styled-components : Syntax highlighting for styled-components <br />
+-- any styled-components snippets extension

 ### Credit to Scrimba
-This project was built while following along with Module 13 of [https://scrimba.com/learn/frontend/](The Frontend Developer Career Path) created by Karl Hadwen.
+This project was built while following along with Module 13 of [The Frontend Developer Career Path](https://scrimba.com/learn/frontend/) created by Karl Hadwen.